Cameronsplaze/AWS-ContainerManager/README.md

   - Switch external instance ip from ipv4 to ipv6.
 Will have to also switch dns record from A to AAAA.
 May also have security group updates to support ipv6.
 (Switching because ipv6 is cheep/free, and aws is starting to charge for ipv4)

-  - Go through Cloudwatch Groups, make sure everything has a rentention policy by default
+  - Go through Cloudwatch Groups, make sure everything has a retention policy by default

 - Add a `__main__` block to all the lambdas so you can call them directly.
 (Maybe add a script to go out and figure out the env vars for you?).
 Add argparse to figure out the event/context.
 Plus timing to see how long each piece takes. (import what it needs in `__main__` too, to keep lambda optimized).
 This should help with optimizing each piece, and unit testing.